Sapientus/Rabbit-is-my-habbit/README.md

 14. All lives are important, no matter whom they belong to.

 I don't remember all of them, I think the list will get longer soon.
-The hardest principle is to remember the second one.
+The hardest principle is the second one.